Labrosvel/Deep-Learning-with-Keras-and-Tensorflow/README.md

 - Lab5b: Hyperparameter Tuning with Keras Tuner
 - Model Optimization

-## Module 6: Introduction to Reinforcement Learning in Keras
+## (not completed) Module 6: Introduction to Reinforcement Learning in Keras
 - Reinforcement Learning (RL)
 - Q-Learning with Keras
 - Lab6a: Implementing Q-Learning in Keras
 - Deep Q-Networks (DQNs) with Keras
 - Lab6b: Building a Deep Q-Network with Keras

+## Practice Project: Fruit Classification Using Transfer Learning